 Carrefour – only has a small selection, but their prices tend to be a bit cheaper than some of the other big stores.
 Other stores include El Corte Inglés (sometimes a bit more expensive, but with a good variety of games), Alcampo, Eroski, Toys R Us, and Media Markt.
 You can also order online from a couple of them, just do a search for their websites.

 Do be aware, though, that most video games sold in Spain are dubbed into Spanish and game manuals are in Spanish too so, if you can’t understand Spanish, you’ll not want to buy them here.
-Instead you can download online, or order them from Amazon.com and have them shipped to you.
+Instead you can download online, or order them from an online seller and have them shipped to you.

 Video games in Spain are also more expensive than in the US, the UK and many other countries, so do be sure to check prices carefully before you buy.